gauravchafe/ampscript-ssjs/README.md

-# Sample Ampscript and SSJS Codes
+# Ampscript and SSJS Code Snippets
 This repository conatins some Ampscript and SSJS code snippets documented for public reference.

 ## Sample Codes